 How a Defense Attorney Can Help You Get the Surcharges Dropped and Get You Eligible for a Renewal

-While it’s easy to check driver’s license status in TX, it can be a little more tricky to get surcharges dropped and get you eligible for a renewal so that you can once again drive legally.
+While it’s easy to check driver’s license status in TX, it can be a little more tricky to get surcharges dropped and get you eligible for renewal so that you can once again drive legally.
 Luckily, a defense attorney can help you complete the process quickly.
 Or if you are not eligible for reinstatement of your regular license an occupational license may be an option.

 In addition, if you did not receive notice of a suspended license or were not aware you were violating the law, a lawyer may be able to get your charge dismissed, a lower fine and/or shorter jail time.
-You may even receive early reinstatement of your license.
+You may even receive an early reinstatement of your license.